ripaelit/mozaic-contract/design/algostory.md

 ### 2. Sync Snapshot

-Control Center calls `Vault.PrepareSyncReponse()` on each (Secondary) Vault
+Control Center calls `Vault.snapshotAndReport()` on each (Secondary) Vault

 Each (Secondary Vault) does the following:

 - Take snapshot of the asset amounts (YOU CAN SKIP NOW) This means turn pending deposits/Withdraws into processing state.
-- Prepare sync response, which basically says
+- Prepare snapshot report, which basically says
     How much stable coin assets are there (in stable coin) - `syncResponse.totalStablecoin` How much pending rewards (in STG) - `syncResponse.totalInmoz` How many pending depositements (in stable Coin)  - `syncResponse.totalPendingDeposits`
     <!-- How mnay pending Withdraws (in INMOZ)  -->
-- Send sync reponse to primary vault
+- Send snapshot report to primary vault

 ### 3. Sync Determine